Interconnection Data

 - Minimum Bus Voltage

-The parcels that don't meet the criteria specified in the filter will automatically be excluded from view, so only relevant parcels are visible.
+Parcels that do not meet your specified criteria will automatically be excluded from view, leaving only relevant parcels visible.

 Viewing Substations with Available Capacity

-Organizations with access to the Interconnection feature will also have access to the Substation Capacity layer, which highlights available capacity at the substation level.
-To use this layer, you’ll first want to add it as a map layer, then check the box to activate the layer.
-To view more information about a substation, simply right-click it on the Map.
+Organizations with access to the Interconnection feature will also have access to both the Injection Capacity and Withdrawal Capacity (ERCOT only) layers.
+First, add these layers to the Map, and then check the box to activate the applicable layer.
+To view more information, simply right-click that feature on the Map.
+Please note that only one of these layers can be activated at a time.

 The colors shown on the map indicate the following capacity:

-The color-coding applies to the average capacity available across multiple years and scenarios as displayed in the Interconnection table in a report.
-For example, if in one scenario, the capacity is 10 MW and in another, it is 100 MW, the color would be red (<50 MW).
-It is a good idea to always confirm the data in the Interconnection table.
+The colors shown on the map indicate available capacity levels.
+This color-coding applies to the average capacity available across multiple years and scenarios.
+For example, if one scenario shows a capacity of 10 MW and another shows 100 MW, the color would reflect the average (e.g., Red for <50 MW).
+We recommend always confirming specific data in the Interconnection table.

 Reviewing Interconnection Data within a Report